abbreviatedman/spellbound/data/quotes.md

 155
 00:08:19,217 --> 00:08:22,418
-It's not invisible, it's just... not.
+It's not invisible, it's just… not.

 156
 00:08:22,454 --> 00:08:25,355